Biological psychology and cognitive neuroscience

 Clinical theorists have attributed emotional disorders to cognitive idiosyncrasies, while cognitive theorists have developed models which suggest emotional states will be associated with pervasive information processing biases throughout the cognitive system.

-Both clinical and cognitive models of emotional disorders predict the existence of processing biases favouring emotionally congruent information in attention, comprehension and memory.
+Both clinical and cognitive models of emotional disorders predict the existence of processing biases favouring emotionally congruent information in attention, interpretation, and expectancies.

 - Memory and Cognition Laboratory

-Research in the Memory and Cognition Laboratory investigates human memory and reasoning, using mainly behavioural experimentation and computational modelling.
+Research in the Memory and Cognition Laboratory investigates human memory and reasoning, using mainly behavioural experimentation.

-Our research aims to understand the perceptual, cognitive and neural mechanisms underlying person perception.
+Our research program has significantly contributed to understanding which perceptual, cognitive and neural mechanisms are crucial for person perception.

 This often involves studying faces, as they provide information about the identity, age, sex, race, attractiveness and mood of other people, but also involves studying the perception of bodies and voices.

-- Why can't some children and adults recognise facial identity?
+- Why can't some children and adult recognise facial identity?